MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-mak.md

 3. After making any other necessary changes in the OCT, save the .msp file in the Updates folder.

 > [!NOTE]
 > You can activate Office 2016 automatically when you install by setting the AUTO_ACTIVATE property value to 1.
-For more information, see [Setting element](http://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx#ElementSetting) in [Config.xml file in Office 2016](http://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx).
+For more information, see [Setting element](https://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx#ElementSetting).
+(Although this article is for an earlier version of Office, the information also applies to Office 2016.)

+<a name="BKMK_ConfigXML"> </a>

 ### Enter a multiple activation key by using the Config.xml file
-<a name="BKMK_ConfigXML"> </a>

-To enter a multiple activation key by using the Config.xml file ([Config.xml file in Office 2016](http://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx)), follow these steps:
+To enter a multiple activation key by using the ([Config.xml file](https://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx)), follow these steps:

 1. Add the following line to the Config.xml file: